DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/cali.rst

 Calibration process needs some setup beforehand:
 	* Calibration Tool: Calibration Chessboard or Calibration Ball installed on robot arm;
-	* Calibration Pose: According to different Calibration types, user needs to setup 1 or more waypoints;
+	* Calibration Pose: According to different Calibration types, you would need to setup 1 or more waypoints;

 In pseudo code:
 .. code-block::